leonribeiro/CamiCraftStore/README.md

 ![Screenshot](https://raw.githubusercontent.com/leonribeiro/CamiCraftStore/master/img/Screenshot.png)

 ## About This Project
-Cami Craft Store is a retail online stroe.
+Cami Craft Store is a retail online store.
 The idea of the application is to expose the brand, expand trades and increase sales.

 Download the App on Google Play:
 - [Cami Craft Store](https://play.google.com/store/apps/details?id=com.camicraft)